-Due to the column layout of the Kanban board, it’s easy to see if bottlenecks are starting to form, and which stage of the process is the culprit.
-It’s also a quick way to identify how many tasks each of your team members is currently working on.
+Due to the Kanban board's column layout, it’s easy to see if bottlenecks are starting to form and which stage of the process is the culprit.
+It’s also a quick way to identify how many tasks each of your team members are currently working on.

 Other advantages of Kanban include:

-The central idea behind the Kanban methodology is that it’s important for teams to manage and communicate progress through a visual board that everyone can see.
+The central idea behind the Kanban methodology is that teams need to manage and communicate progress through a visual board that everyone can see.
 This simple concept can be applied to any industry, business, and organizational department.

 This makes it a simple and effective tool that can be quickly learned and adopted by every function throughout your organization.
 If your business is new to formal project management, Kanban can be an ideal starting point for introducing project practices, standards, and tools.

-Departments can each create their own “stages” or custom workflows as needed while still maintaining the same overall structure and process throughout the company.
+Departments can create their own “stages” or custom workflows as needed while maintaining the same overall structure and process throughout the company.

 One of the guiding principles of Kanban is that project members should always be focused on continuous improvement.
 With this tenet in mind, Kanban boards were created to be flexible and responsive.

-Using a visual board, team members can easily move project deliverables around, swap resources, and even change workflows in whatever way best accommodates optimum workloads and efficiency.
+Using a visual board, team members can easily move project deliverables around, swap resources, and even change workflows to whatever way best accommodates optimum workloads and efficiency.

-This flexibility allows you and your team to respond agily to new project requirements and other organizational changes and developments that may impact your work.
+This flexibility allows you and your team to respond efficiently to new project requirements and other organizational changes and developments that may impact your work.

 The Kanban methodology encourages project teams to limit how much work they have in progress at any one time.
-This practice can help team members focus on the task at hand without distractions or pressure to attempt multitasking.
+This practice can help team members focus on the task at hand without distractions or pressure to multitask.

-By creating small chunks of work and focusing on one thing at a time, people can adopt time blocking and other scheduling approaches that help them become more efficient and get more done faster.
+By creating small chunks of work and focusing on one thing at a time, people can adopt time blocking and other scheduling approaches to become more efficient.